 Tensions between the Native Americans and white Americans only grew in the mid-19th century.
 Battles and violence broke out between tribes and the U.S. government, taking a toll on Native Americans' already dwindling numbers.

-The images captured by Edward S. Curtis command respect for a group of people who had been marginalized over the span of the 19th century.
-In 1912, Curtis's collection of 227 gelatin silver and platinum prints were displayed in the grand venue of the New York Public Library.
+However, early on, Curtis’s images were praised and celebrated: In 1912, Curtis's collection of 227 gelatin silver and platinum prints were displayed in the grand venue of the New York Public Library.
 That year, Arizona became the final contiguous state to achieve statehood in a milestone that was seen as a symbolic conclusion to the country's frontier phase.
-Native Americans, meanwhile, would not be granted full citizenship until 1924.
+Native Americans, meanwhile, weren’t granted full citizenship until 1924.

 Want more HISTORY?
 Read more: